Decima2/Decima2Toolkit/README.md

 This tool allows users to examine which features were most important for their model's perfomance.
 Given a numerical dataset and pre-trained model, the model_feature_importance module returns either a textual or graphical representation of which features were most important.

-#### Instructions
-For detailed usage instructions and to explore how the module works check out our [Developer Docs](https://docs.decima2.co.uk/docs/explanation/model-feature-importance)
 #### Tutorial
 To explore tutorials on model feature importance including motivations and comparisons with SHAP check out our [Jupyter Notebooks](https://github.com/Decima2/Decima2Toolkit/tree/main/examples/model_insights/model_explanations)